 Do you live or work in Koreatown?

 My job has changed a lot after coming to America.
-My first job was at a glasses company and I was in charge of data entry.
-Although I did work there for five years, I wanted to try something that I had a genuine interest about.
+My first job was at an eyeglass company and I was in charge of data entry.
+Although I did work there for five years, I wanted to try something that I had a genuine interest in.
 My dream was to be a designer as I always had a passion for the clothing industry.
-However, starting at a much older age than others, I decided to learn pattern making which still was similar to designing.
+However, starting at a much older age than others, I decided to learn patternmaking, which was similar to designing.
 I got in contact with a teacher who had a lot of experience in this area and learned everything related to patternmaking for a year.
-I got my first job as a pattern maker in Downtown and am still continuing to work in this position.
-I love how I can be part of the clothing making process and essentially my job is to make the framework of the clothing.
+I got my first job as a patternmaker in Downtown [Los Angeles] and am still continuing to work in this position.
+I love how I can be part of the clothing-making process and essentially my job is to make the framework of the clothing.
 I use a specific computer program to get all the dimensions and parts of the clothing and we use a specific printer and paper that’s thicker than regular paper to print the design.
-I usually pattern make clothes, but because of the coronavirus, our company had to make masks which was a new experience for me.
-I would have never imagined to make masks, but working for the fashion industry, we have to constantly be aware of people’s needs.
+I usually patternmake clothes, but because of the coronavirus, our company had to make masks, which was a new experience for me.
+I would have never imagined making masks, but working for the fashion industry, we have to constantly be aware of people’s needs.
 Masks are an essential now and the fact that I was in charge of making masks to help fight the virus made me think of how meaningful and important my job is.

 What are your thoughts on Koreatown?

 As a person who has lived outside of Koreatown, I can definitely say that Koreatown is a lot busier and crowded compared to other areas.
 In Koreatown, since everything is close by, it is convenient and comfortable.
 There are a lot of markets, as well as restaurants and stores.
 However, I do feel like Koreatown is not the safest place, but overall I am satisfied with living here.